 - May 2021, Cross-border chemical health threat preparedness at the EU and Member State level, fact-finding report detailing the current state of play with regard to cross-border chemical health threat preparedness at the EU and MS level.
 Includes details of identified best practices and other relevant documents (including JEE reports), questionnaires, meetings, consultations and stakeholder feedback.
 An action list of core capacity areas requiring further support will be produced to inform the other activities.
 Download the fact-finding report (D9.1) detailing the state of play with regard to cross-border chemical health threat preparedness at the EU and Member State level (PDF 1.24 MB).

-- Training and exercise materials developed (MS32) with an emphasis on practical notes referenced to Annex 2 of the International Health Regulations applied to cross-border chemicals incidents; mechanisms for cross-border chemical health threat preparedness (MS35); real life scenarios and detailed case-studies; and interactive activities to add real value to the learning
+- Training and exercise materials developed (MS32) with an emphasis on practical notes referenced to Annex 2 of the International Health Regulations applied to cross-border chemicals incidents; mechanisms for cross-border chemical health threat preparedness (MS35); real life scenarios and detailed case-studies; and interactive activities to add real value to the learning.

 - June 2022, Chemicals Threats Online Workshop (MS34) delivered online to 26 professionals across nine countries.
 The training was particularly well received, and the participants reported that they would recommend the sessions to others in their network.

 - 12 and 13 October 2022, second Chemicals Threats online workshop.
 148 expressed an interest in attending which could reflect the need for capacity strengthening in this important area of preparedness.
 In the event, 83 professionals from 12 member states participated.
+Link to WP9 Training and exercise materials, including:

 - November 2022 WP9 – Chemical Safety and Chemical Threats MS36 – TRAINING AND EXERCISES REPORT (PDF 3.17 MB)